SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/output/graphics/color.md

 true color|24/8
 deep color|30/10

-#### in detail

 ## color model

 ### basics

-A color model is a model of how a set of channels make up a color.
+A color model is a n-tuple of primary channels, and their relationships.
 A color space is a color model associated with how the results are to be interpreted (viewing conditions etc.)
 A gamut⎵wide/medium/narrow/color space⎵ is a complete subset of a colors that ø/are contained in something/can be produced or represented by something/can be produced or represented by a color space.
+A color model graphical representation is a representation of a color model as a shape in n-dimensional space.

+### primary, secondary

+A primary channel is a fundamental channel of a color model.
+A secondary channel is a channel created from the combination of two primary channels.
+An n-ary (n>1) channel is a channel created of the combination of two adjacent n-1-ary channels.
+A primary/secondary/n-ary color is a primary/secondary/n-ary channel that is a color.

+### representation

+A color from a color model is typically represented as an color n-tuple, or as a color hexadecimal representation. color-n-tuple ::= &lt;color-model-name&gt;(&lt;component-value&gt;{, &lt;component-value&gt;}) color-hexadecimal-representation ::= #{&lt;component-hex-value&gt;}

+### derivatives

+An alpha/depth color model (my term) is a different color model with an alpha/depth channel added.
+The alpha/depth color model name is the color model name + A/-D.

+### types

-### additive/subtractive
+#### additive/subtractive

-#### basics
+##### basics

-An additive/subtractive color model is one where colors added together produce progressively lighter/darker colors.
+An additive/subtractive color model is one where the channels added together produce progressively lighter/darker colors.
 Light emission/absorption follows an additive/subtractive color model.
 An additive/subtractive color model is mostly used for displays/printing and other places where light is emitted/absorbed.

+##### RGB/CMY

+###### basics

-The RGB/CMY(K) color model is the most
+The RGB/CMY(K) color model is the most common additive/subtractive color model, in part because it corresponds/is the inverse of the model that corresponds roughly to human trichromatic color vision.

-In the RGB color model a thingy has the three channels red, green and blue.
-In the CMY color model a thingy has the three channels cyan, magenta and yellow.
+The RGB/CMY color models consists of the three channels red, green, blue/cyan, magenta, yellow.

+###### relationship

+C+R = 1
+M+G = 1
+Y+B = 1

+###### CMYK

-The CMYK color model adds a channel of key (= black).
+The CMYK color model adds a channel of key (= black) to the CMY color model.
 The key channel is generally added to CMYK because black ink is cheaper, and producing black by mixing cyan, magenta and yellow is in practice quite hard.
-The CMY and RGB color models are the most common color models in use today, in part because they correspond roughly to human tricromatic color vision.
+K = min(C, M, Y)
+channel⎵CMYK⎵ = (channel⎵CMY⎵ - K) / (1 - K)

+##### others

-RYB is an alternative subtractive color model still used in the arts.
-It can however not create black.
+RYB is an alternative subtractive color model still used in the arts, which however cannot create black.

 Color depth is more rarely also called bit depth.
 Today, the most common color depth is 8 bit per channel.